 Library Fundraising Ideas

 Just like many nonprofit and community organizations, library fundraising has become an important source of funding for almost any public library.
-School libraries can also use fundraising ideas to help fund their needs.
-If you are looking for library fundraising ideas, the information below should be a great place to start!
+If your library is in need of new materials or computers, chances are you may need to consider raising the required funds from the community.
+School libraries can also use fundraising ideas to help fund their needs and keep them relevant.
+If you are looking for fundraising ideas for libraries, the information below should be a great place to start.

-A fun library fundraising event that also ties into the mission of a library would be to host a Read-a-thon.
+A fun library fundraising event that also ties into the mission of a library would be to host a Readathon or Reading Challenge.
 This type of fundraiser works just like a walk-a-thon or other peer-to-peer fundraising event, in terms of your participants raising money.
-Members of the community sign-up to participate in the fundraiser.
+Members of the community sign-up to participate in the fundraiser and raise money.
 They then ask relatives, friends, and neighbors to make a pledge or donation to help a certain cause -i.e. purchase new children's books or upgrade computers.
-Pledge amounts can be calculated either by the number of books read in a specified period (i.e. 60 days), or contributors can also choose to donate a fixed amount.
+Donation or Pledge amounts can be calculated either by the number of books read in a specified period (i.e. 30 days), or contributors can also choose to donate a fixed amount.

-A great way to obtain a lot of pledges easily and quickly is through DoJiggy Pledge fundraising software.
+The best way to obtain a lot of donations easily and quickly is through DoJiggy Pledge fundraising software.
 Participants create personal fundraising pages where they upload photos, explain their mission and have people make secure donations online.
 Participants can send out an email donation request letter that includes a link to their personal fundraising page.
-For more information about hosting an "a-thon" fundraising event including sample pledge forms, participant registration, forms and "how-to" planning guidelines, visit our walk-a-thon resource center.
+For more information about hosting an "a-thon" fundraising event including sample pledge forms, participant registration, forms and "how-to" planning guidelines, visit our peer-to-peer resource center.

 Libraries are no longer places just for finding great books, magazines, music, DVDs, and information online, they've become places to create as well.
 With this in mind, why not host a Write-a-thon?
 Participants can research, become inspired, meet other writers, and work on their projects all at the same time!
 Blazing Laptops, a successful write-a-thon event in San Diego, brings in teachers, poets, and even yoga instructors to help lead activities throughout the day.
 Write-a-thons are a great way to highlight the library and build community!

-Since a library is already a local hub for many people to gather and spend time, hosting a community event is an excellent library fundraising idea.
-Consider an event that strengthens the mission of the library, such as a book sale, but why not go beyond just selling books?
+Since a library is already a local hub for many people to gather and spend time, hosting a community book sale is an excellent library fundraising idea.
+Consider an event that strengthens the mission of the library, but why not go beyond just selling books?
 What else do libraries offer?
 Information and technology.
 So why not consider adding a twist to the typical book sale by getting the library systems team and tech savvy librarians to donate their time by answering questions and servicing home computers?
 People are often in need of technical support for their home computer, but don't have an IT person down the hall, like they do in the office.

 The actual book sale part of the event should be relatively easy.
 A few months prior to the event, collect book donations.
 Recruit volunteers to help organize the book displays the day of the event, and sell books for a low price.
 You may also want to consider making the event even more appealing by adding refreshments and entertainment.
 Reach out to a local artist or band to see if they would be interested in performing during the event or bring in an author of a newly released best-selling novel (or one with local ties) to attend the event for a book signing.
 Reach out to local restaurants to see if they would be interested in attending the event and offering free sampling or food and beverage sales.